-- Reducing particulate emissions in the city air shed.
+- Reduces particulate emissions in the city air shed.

-- Permitting the City and its customers to meet greenhouse gas reduction goals.
+- Helps the City and its customers meet greenhouse gas reduction goals.

-- Reducing the City's reliance on non-renewable fossil fuels.
+- Reduces the City's reliance on non-renewable fossil fuels.

-- Helping position the City as a leader in bioenergy application.
+- Helps position Prince George as a leader in bioenergy application.

 - Provides energy price certainty.

 - Avoids capital costs for future facility upgrades.